howlinbash/manual/home.md

-# The Howlin Guide to Silicon
+# The Howlin Developer Guide

-Hello and welcome to The Howlin Guide to Silicon.
+Hello and welcome to The Howlin Developer Guide.

  * [Markdown Cheatsheet](./markdown.md)
  * [Latest Tricks](./latest.md)